Chris-pter/PostGIS-Plantation-GeoDB/README.md

 * Standardize field names (snake_case) and data types.
 * Normalize SRID to **EPSG:32650/32649**.
 * Validate geometry integrity and remove non-standard columns.
-* Attribute standardization via QGIS Field Calculator: Use QGIS to enforce relational integrity, such as assigning parent ID's (section_id in the block layer) based on spatial relationships.
+* Attribute standardization via QGIS Field Calculator: Use QGIS to enforce relational integrity, such as assigning parent IDs (section_id in the block layer) based on spatial relationships.
 For instance, calculate "section_id" using conditional logic to match blocks     to their parent sections:
   ```
   CASE
-      WHEN "section_id"=1 THEN 1
+      WHEN "section_id" = 1 THEN 1
-      WHEN "section_id"=2 THEN 2
+      WHEN "section_id" = 2 THEN 2
-     --Additional condistion as needed--
+     --Additional condition as needed--
     ELSE NULL
   END
   ```